How to Become a Real Estate Agent

 Written by Coursera Staff • Updated on

 As a real estate agent, you play an important role in home and property sales.
-Learn what it takes to become a real estate agent and how to get started.
+Learn how toto become a real estate agent and how to begin your career.

 Real estate agents help people buy and sell property, but this career offers much more.
-On any given day, you might host an open house, design a website to market a property, or help a family negotiate a contract for purchasing their first home.
+On any given day, you may host an open house, design a website to market a property or help a family negotiate a contract for purchasing their first home.

 What is a real estate agent?